- Teaching & Supervision

 - Download CV

-Dr. Wasonga’s other experiences include consultancies with several international and national organizations such as the World Bank, African Development Bank, UNDP, WFP, FAO, ILRI, IUCN, IIED, IGAD/ICPAC; IGAD/ICPALD; AWF/KWS, National Drought Management Authority (NDMA), AMREF, ACF, NCCK, GIZ, MS-TCDC-Action Aid, CORDAID-Netherlands, IFAW, CARE-Tanzania, Regional Land Management Unit (RELMA/sida), VSF-Belgium, among others.
-He has published in diverse areas including rangeland ecology, pastoral livelihoods, climate variability and change adaptation, rangeland management, natural resource management, and indigenous knowledge.
+He serves as a reviewer in 12 peer-refereed Journals (mainly Elsevier and Springer), and as an editor in three of them.
+Dr. Wasonga’s other experiences include consultancies with several international and national organizations such as the World Bank, African Development Bank, UNDP, WFP, GAIN, FAO, ILRI, IUCN, IIED, AU-IBAR, IGAD/ICPAC; IGAD/ICPALD; AWF/KWS, National Drought Management Authority (NDMA), AMREF, ACF, NCCK, GIZ, MS-TCDC-Action Aid, CORDAID-Netherlands, IFAW, CARE-Tanzania, VSF-Belgium, among others.
+He has published in diverse areas including rangeland ecology, pastoral livelihoods, climate change adaptation, natural resource management, and indigenous knowledge.